heejunyoon/heejunyoon.github.io/_projects/2_2_clock.md

 This project was developed as part of the **2020 Club Exhibition Project**.
 It involved designing and constructing a custom **clock featuring LED animations**, combining both hardware and software elements.

+This project was based on the [instructables project](https://www.instructables.com/RGB-HexMatrix-IOT-Clock/)

 ## Key Contributions

 - **Hardware Design**: